Edgar Allan Poe: Griswold's memoir

 Griswold wrote a biographical article of Poe called "Memoir of the Author", which he included in an 1850 volume of the collected works.
-There he depicted Poe as a depraved, drunken, drug-addled madman and included Poe's letters as evidence.
-Many of his claims were either lies or distortions; for example, it is seriously disputed that Poe was a drug addict.
+There he depicted Poe as a depraved, drunken, drug-addled madman, including some of Poe's "letters" as evidence.
+Many of his claims were either outright lies or obvious distortions; for example, there is little to no evidence that Edgar Allan Poe was a drug addict.
 Griswold's book was denounced by those who knew Poe well, including John Neal, who published an article defending Poe and attacking Griswold as a "Rhadamanthus, who is not to be bilked of his fee, a thimble-full of newspaper notoriety".
 Griswold's book nevertheless became a popularly accepted biographical source.
 This was in part because it was the only full biography available and was widely reprinted, and in part because readers thrilled at the thought of reading works by an "evil" man.
 Letters that Griswold presented as proof were later revealed as forgeries.